JLSteenwyk/PhyKIT/docs/change_log/index.rst

 ^^^^^

 Major changes to PhyKIT are summarized here.
+**1.11.3**: Added an optional argument to the prune_tree function wherein instead of pruning tips specified in the input file, those tips will be kept.

+**1.11.2**: Added an optional argument to the thread_dna function.
+Now, PhyKIT can thread nucleotide sequences onto a trimmed amino acid alignment.
+To do so, point PhyKIT to the ClipKIT outputted log file using the -c argument.
+The ClipKIT log file can be generated when trimming an alignment with ClipKIT by adding the -l argument (see here for more details: https://jlsteenwyk.com/ClipKIT/).

 **1.11.1**: Modified sum of pairs score to divide the correct number of pairs by the number of pairs in the reference alignment rather